criscanedo/pay-engine/README.md

 	up different servers and specify different `receiver` and `sender` types operating on different message types, etc.
-* Returning `Option` types instead of `Result` types from the actor handlers, and actors themselves.
+* Returning `Option` types instead of `Result` types from the actor handlers, and the actors themselves.
 There was no other reason to do this other than to save a bit of time and code for simplicity and readability.
-Comments in `pay_engine::process()` expand on this a little more though it's very easy to see the `Result` type offers more robust handling of fallible operations and allow cleaner control flow to log and perform subsequent logic.
+Comments in `pay_engine::process()` expand on this a little more though it's very easy to see the `Result` type offers more robust handling of fallible operations and allows for cleaner control flow to log and perform subsequent logic.
 * Use of `pay_engine::transaction::Transaction` type in this project instead of `pay_engine::messages::TransactionMsg`.
-I would prefer to use the latter to deserialize the CSV records into and use as the message type for message-passing to the absent "process actor" (in this case is the `pay_engine::process()` function).
+I would prefer to use the latter to deserialize the CSV records into and use as the message type for message-passing to the absent "process actor" (in this case would be the `pay_engine::process()` function).
 However, there doesn't seem to be any built in support for this type of deserialization with `csv` and `serde`.
-	Therefore, in order to save some extra steps and code, I settled with the type the code is using for now.
+	So in order to save some extra steps and code manually writing deserialization logic, I settled with the `Transaction` type for now.
 * Absence of unit tests upon initial commit and cargo docs.

 (More explanations are provided in a handful of small comments in the code.)